DanielJohnstonNZ/hive-im/README.md

-# hive-im
+# swarmr-im

-hive-im is a browser based chatroom using WebRTC for all client communication.
+swarmr-im is a browser based chatroom using WebRTC for all client communication.
 The initial connection is negotiated over a WebSocket, then all messages are routed through a p2p WebRTC connection.